 - Nothing seems to be going how I wanted it to this week

-- I was really tired after being at an awards ceremony, and due issues with the trains I missed the last tube of the night and ended up not getting home until 2am and I felt shattered and concerned that I won’t have enough energy to study effectively over this coming weekend.
+- I was really tired after being at an awards ceremony that finished late.
+Due issues with the trains I also missed the last tube of the night and ended up not getting home until 2am.
+I felt shattered and concerned that I won’t have enough energy to study effectively over this coming weekend.

 - I’m anxious about wanting to be properly prepared for my four volunteer clients next week so they get the very best from their sessions.

-- I was trying to write the blog earlier in the week but it just wasn’t working and the words weren’t coming out as they usually do when I’m typing.
+- I was trying to write the blog earlier in the week but it just wasn’t working, the words weren’t coming out as they usually do when I’m typing.

 - It feels like winter has been going on forever, and I miss the sun – I want to get away and go somewhere on for a beach holiday but I can’t.

-Oh, and I also accidentally stepped in dog poo on my way home, you know, just to round it all off with a nice little feaces shaped cherry on top.
+Oh, and I also accidentally stepped in dog poo on my way home, you know, just to round it all off with a nice little faeces shaped cherry on top.

 Why Am I Sharing This With You?

-Because we are human, and like it or not our first reaction and our driver to everything is emotional and takes place in the limbic part of our brain, and depending what else is going on in that day/week/month will have an impact on how much we let that emotion affect our actions from that point forward.
-If we don’t recognise and harness it we can be in for a lot of bumpy rides not only for you, both those around you too!
+Because we are human, and like it or not our first reaction and our driver to everything is emotional and takes place in the limbic part of our brain.
+Depending on what else is going on in that day/week/month will have an impact on how much we let that emotion affect our actions from that point forward.
+If we don’t recognise and harness it we can be in for a lot of bumpy rides, and not only for you, but those around you too!

-To remove our emotional reaction would be to remove what makes us human, but on the flipside, what also makes us human is our higher thinking.
-We have the ability to recognise our emotions and engage our prefrontal cortex in our rational thinking of being able to keep things in context, taking a few seconds, minutes or hours to think before we react, and work on not allowing the problems to become overwhelming and all-encompassing.
-This is how we can encourage our emotions to move over into the passenger seat and let rational thinking get behind the wheel to drive on in a much calmer way.
+To remove our emotional reaction would be to remove what makes us human, and what makes us human is our higher thinking.
+We have the ability to recognise our emotions and engage our prefrontal cortex in our rational thinking through being able to keep things in context, taking time to think before we react, and work on not allowing the problems to become overwhelming and all-encompassing.
+This is how we can encourage our emotions to move over into the passenger seat and let rational thinking get behind the wheel in order to drive in a much calmer way.

-Half the battle is recognising this process and working out how we individually acknowledge the emotion we are feeling, and then how we go on to react to that.
+Half the battle is recognising this process,working out how we individually acknowledge the emotion we are feeling, and then how we go on to react to that.

 In my case last night, I recognised this was happening and I knew a couple of things that I had to do moving forward: